This page is intended to give you some of the basic information you will need to know if you are interested in becoming a beekeeper.

 Russians - Apis Mellifera

-The Russian honeybee have evolved traits of natural mite resistance due to heavy selection pressures.
+The Russian honeybee has evolved traits of natural mite resistance due to heavy selection pressures.
 They have lived for more than 150 years in a region that is home to the varroa mite and the tracheal mites (Acarapis woodi).

 Thought to be naturally resistant to Varroa Mites